Visa policy of New Zealand: Exemption from NZeTA

-Online Visitor Visa
+Online Visa

 New Zealand issues Online Visa for countries, that are not included of visa waiver countries.

 Visa types

 A specimen of a New Zealand eVisa confirmation letter, for a Visitor Visa.

 A New Zealand Visitor Visa label in a passport.
 Such labels are only issued upon request.

 Any person who is not a New Zealand citizen may only travel to New Zealand if holding a valid visa or is a person to whom a visa waiver applies.

 While there are many different categories of visa, they can be fundamentally broken down into three classes: